-Spaghetti Marinara sauce, a very simple, cheap and quick-to-make recipe: the authentic Italian recipe wants only 4 ingredients: tomatoes, (preferably San Marzano quality but even cherry, cluster or datterino quality), extra virgin olive oil, garlic and oregano.
+Spaghetti Marinara sauce, a very simple, cheap and quick-to-make recipe: the authentic Italian recipe wants only 4 ingredients: tomatoes, (preferably San Marzano quality but even cherry, grape or cluster or quality), extra virgin olive oil, garlic and oregano.

 In Italian the word “Marinara” recalls the sea (“mare”) and the sailors (“marinai”), so you can think of a dish mainly made of fish.
 In reality, the sauce is prepared in the same way as the famous Neapolitan pizza called “alla marinara” or pizza marinara, seasoned with the exact same ingredients (read the paragraph “Why is it Called Marinara Sauce if There is no Fish in the Recipe?”)

 Spaghetti marinara sauce is a famous Italian spaghetti recipe, dating back at least to the mid-1900s; a simple and aromatic sauce, which can be used to season any type of pasta, in special way spaghetti.